mindthemath/home/content/workshops/git.md

 - Learn how to set up a Git repository and track changes to code and data
 - Explore the different options for Git repository hosting and the benefits and limitations of each
 - Understand how using Git can address some of the pain points in the research process

-## Materials

-- A computer with Git installed
-- A text editor (such as Sublime Text or Visual Studio Code)
-- Access to a Git repository hosting service (e.g. GitHub, Bitbucket, or Gitea)

 ## Lesson Outline